 Perhaps one day, our children will romanticize that experience in turn.

 “But there can be no grave for Sherlock Holmes and Doctor Watson...Shall they not always live in Baker Street?
 Are they not there this moment, as one writes?
 Outside, the hansoms rattle through the rain, and Moriarty plans his latest devilry.
 Within, the sea-coal flames upon the hearth and Holmes and Watson take their well-won case...So they still live for all that love them well; in a romantic chamber of the heart, in a nostalgic country of the mind, where it is always 1895.” — Vincent Starrett, The Private Life of Sherlock Holmes

 I'm Sensing Something

-The good news is there are a few brands who understand the power of many senses and are working to incorporate more into their marketing and promotions.
+The good news is there are a few brands that understand the power of many senses and are working to incorporate more into their marketing and promotions.

 McCain Foods, the frozen food manufacturer, is installing the smell of baked potatoes to 10 bus stops around the U.K. as part of its £1.4 million push for Ready Made Jackets.